 1 Maintain a curriculum based on social work theory, policy, research, and practice with a focus on EPAS standards.
 The curriculum should also appeal to employers seeking social workers in the athletic field.
 This developing and updating syllabi for each course, course assignments, resources, and program policies/procedures.

-2 Maintaining a platform for hosting the certificate program and the virtual class sessions required.
+2 Working with the Tulane University School of Social Work and Tulane University Center for Sport to maintain a platform for hosting the certificate program and the virtual class sessions required.

 3. Work with institutes of higher education to seek BSW and MSW students for practicum placements.

 4. Work with institutes of higher education to offer special topic courses on Sport Social Work.